alfredangelov/RVToolsDailyDump/README.md

 - **Continues Processing**: Export continues with remaining tabs even if some tabs hang or fail
 - **Better Visibility**: Process IDs and timeout status are logged for troubleshooting
 - **Production Ready**: Suitable for unattended scheduled operations without manual intervention

+### RVTools Tab Performance Characteristics

+Understanding which tabs are resource-intensive helps explain timeout behavior and export duration:

+#### ⏱️ **Tabs That Take the Longest**

+- **vDatastore (DS Tab)**: Queries all datastores and their properties via vSphere API
+  - *Why slow?* Requires multiple calls to vCenter for capacity, free space, and connected hosts
+  - *Timeout:* 20 minutes (extended timeout for this tab)

+- **vSnapshots (SN Tab)**: Scans all VMs for snapshots
+  - *Why slow?* Each VM needs to be queried individually for snapshot information
+  - *Timeout:* 10 minutes

+- **vHealth**: Performs health checks across multiple objects
+  - *Why slow?* Runs many validation rules across the entire infrastructure
+  - *Timeout:* 10 minutes

+#### ⚡ **Tabs That Are Fast**

+- **vInfo, vCPU, vMemory, vNIC, vDisk**: These mostly pull VM inventory data in bulk
+  - *Why fast?* Leverage efficient bulk API calls for VM properties
+  - *Typical duration:* 30 seconds to 2 minutes per tab

+**💡 Pro Tip**: When using TestMode, the toolkit exports only the fastest tabs (vInfo, vHost, vCPU) to provide quick development feedback while still testing the most critical functionality.
+These tabs were specifically chosen because they avoid the slowest operations (like vDatastore storage queries) while still covering VM inventory, host infrastructure, and compute resource data.

 ### Per-Host Export Mode Configuration